amitsaha/amitsaha.github.io/content/docker-on-windows-notes.md

 ## Running a ASP.NET core application in Docker

 I have nothing to add here, since Visual Studio's `Dockerfile` just works.

-# Document History

-This post was first published on July 26, 2018.